If you are interested in adopting one of our pets, please download our

 On March 19, 2008 Bunu went into a shock.

 We had been praying for a miracle while Chris was rushing Bunu to the Animal Clinic....
 Doctor Wilson carefully reviewed the blood test results.
 We were shocked to hear the diagnoses.
 Bunu had Addison's disease, an extremely rare disease in cats.

 Hypoadrenocorticism, also called Addison's disease, is an endocrine disorder that results from a deficient production of adrenal gland hormones. ..

 The Doctor transported Bunu to his Veterinary Hospital to administer intravenous steroids treatment.

 Bunu's condition deteriorated within hours after being admitted to the hospital, everything possible was done... sadly we could not save him....

-Please donate in the memory of Bunu to help us cover over $500 of veterinary bills!
+Please donate in the memory of Bunu to help us cover veterinary bills of rescued pets!

 A few of the rescues that we have undertaken in last few months (see Baby, Abby, Snickers stories) totally exhausted our finances and many of the veterinary bills remain unpaid.
 You can make a BIG difference!